Modenas: CTric

 A fully electric bike using the same chassis as CT110/100.
 It was launched on 17 June 2011 and also the first time MODENAS entering the electric vehicle segment.

 This model is believed to be the first electric bike model using the underbone chassis which is most of the small electric bike is based on the scooter models.

 ACE 115

 Modenas ACE 115 has launched their new model after the Modenas CT.
 The concept of this bike is scooter with moped which mean the bike have 2 characteristics.
 This bike also has new feature on it, there is a vertical monoshock like that on the Ducati Panigale.

 CT 115s

 The newest moped from Modenas since Ace 115.
 There are 2 colours available upon launching.
 Cherry Red & Cherry Blue.

 Kriss MR2

 Launch at April 2017, upgrade version of Kriss MR1 with 110cc.
 Kriss MR2 has 4.5L tank capacity, front disk brake and more stylish design than its predecessors.
 Speculation said that Kriss MR2 are the rebadge of Zongshen ZS 110-26 motorcycle.

 Modenas RS200/NS200

 Rebadge of Bajaj Auto Pulsar RS/NS 200.

+Kawasaki Based Models

+In 2019, it was announced that Kawasaki has expanded their share in Modenas to 30% from 19% previously.
+With the new arrangements, Modenas would also be able to sell selected Kawasaki motorcycles under the Modenas name by 2022.
+Initially, these models would be limited from 250cc to 650cc bikes, and would be assembled CKD at Modenas's Gurun factory.
+The first models launched by the new Kawasaki/Modenas arrangement are the Ninja 250 series.